+'''

-return unit: Unit or callable, optional
+return_unit : Unit or callable, optional

+'''
-Same as for arg_units: if pyfunc does not provide unit information, this information has to be provided explictly here. return_unit can either be a specific Unit, if the function always returns the same unit, or a function of the input units, e.g. a arg_types: list of str, optional

-"square" function would return the square of its input units, i.e. return_unit could be specified as lambda u: u2.
+Same as for arg_units: if pyfunc does not provide unit information, this information has to be provided explictly here. return_unit can either be a specific Unit, if the function always returns the same unit, or a function of the input units, e.g. a "square" function would return the square of its input units, i.e. return_unit could be specified as lambda u: u2.